renr3/bSDDv5_API_SimpleGUI/Readme.md

 All the methods documented on https://test.bsdd.buildingsmart.org/swagger/index.html have been implemented in Python and may be used.

+The user interface was created on QT Creator.
+The .ui files from QT Creator were converted to .py files using pyqt5 package for Python.

 The folder **Executable version** contains an .exe version obtained from pyinstaller.
 It allows a standalone use of the GUI outside your Python programming environment.
 To use it, download the folder **bSDDv5_Main_SimpleGUI** to your computer and run the file **bSDDv5_Main_SimpleGUI.exe**.